AbdelrahmanBl/laravel-uploadable/README.md

 ```
 php artisan storage:link
 ```
-And then, configure your default filesystem, from .env file
+And then, configure your default filesystem from .env file
 ```
 APP_URL=https://your-domain.com
+FILESYSTEM_DISK=public # or your prefered disk
 ```
 ## Usage
-To use this package, import the FileCast in your model:
-And then, configure the $casts of your model with the FileCast class.
+To use this package, import the FileCast in your model And then configure the $casts of your model with the FileCast class.
 ```
 use Bl\LaravelUploadable\Casts\FileCast;

 class User extends model
 {
     /**
+     * Don't forget
-     * add all fields for files or images to model $fillable when you don't use model $guarded.
+     * Add all the fields for files or images to the model $fillable when you don't use model $guarded.
      *
      * @var array
      */